 Sadly, the estate was battered by severe storms, and in 1918, an enormous cyclone across the North Queensland coast accompanied by a tidal wave destroyed the establishing tea farm.
 Moving on to the 1950s, Dr Allan Maruff, an immigrant botanist from India, came to Innisfail in Queensland.
 He learnt of the Cutten Brothers’ lost plantation history and began a search deep into the rainforest, eventually discovering the surviving tea plants.
 The Camellia Sinesis plants had grown to 15 metres, and there were enough seedlings and seeds for him to begin a tea nursery n Innisfail.
 In 1858 Maruff bought 320 acres of land in the foothills of the Atherton Tablelands – Nerada Valley, where he planted the seedlings from Bingil Bay—eventually forming a partnership with Burns Philp in a venture called Nerada Tea Estates.
 The Tea factory closed in 1972 and was bought out by Burns Phillip, and the assets became Tea Estates Australia TEA.
 The new investors decided to move away from wholesale Tea sales and developed their brand in 1974 called Nereda Tea.
 By 1982 Nerada tea was available across Australia.
 By 1990 Nerada tea plantation grew to the 1,100 acres they have today with support and partnerships from the Russel family you can read about here.

-Across the world, there is renewed focus on the health benefits of Green Tea and the trend toward a non-caffeine based Tea.
-The 1990s saw several Japanese companies looking for land in Australia to expand the growth of Japanese style Green tea production.
+Across the world, there is renewed focus on the health benefits of Green Tea and the trend toward a non-caffeine-based Tea.
+The 1990s saw several Japanese companies looking for land in Australia to expand the growth of Japanese-style Green tea production.
 Kunitaro a Japanese company bought 25 hectares in mangrove Mountain NSW where they now grow, harvest and export Green Tea to Japan for packaging and sale.

 The millennials and Gen Z are becoming popular Tea drinkers.
 According to the Tea Association of the U.S.A., 87% of American Millennials drink tea.
 Although their tastes are different from a classic cuppa, preferring a more sensual and healthy lifestyle beverage instead.
-Perhaps a handcrafted, artisan tea blend or an exotic Chai latte or single origin Japanese Green Tea.
+Perhaps a handcrafted, artisan tea blend or an exotic Chai latte or single-origin Japanese Green Tea.
 The Tea industry has significantly changed to meet these demands and this group of consumers are driving demand for new innovative tea flavours.
-There is more focus on innovative earthy ingredients in Teas such as matcha, turmeric, ginger and cumin, plus flavours based on fruits and flowers like hibiscus, raspberry, watermelon, and mango, and rose.
+There is more focus on innovative earthy ingredients in Teas such as matcha, turmeric, ginger and cumin, plus flavours based on fruits and flowers like hibiscus, raspberry, watermelon, mango, and rose.
 The result is a wealth of variety in teas, tea blends and tea flavours appearing with more floral and botanical Tisanes and herbal teas, and a significant emphasis on Green Tea.

-In recent times another aspect of the Tea industry is a growing trend in producing soft drink style ready to drink iced teas and new varieties like Kombucha, milk teas and boba tea.
+In recent times another aspect of the Tea industry is a growing trend in producing soft drink style ready-to-drink iced teas and new varieties like Kombucha, milk teas and boba tea.
 Millennials and Gen Zs are also keen on knowing the full story of Tea and any specifics behind their favourite style.
 They like to know about the growers, their farms or any unusual ways the Tea is processed or made.
 They are enthusiastic and interested in the entire tea experience.

-Today’s tea consumers want three things
+Today’s tea savvy consumers want three things

 A great authentic story behind their Tea purchase